mczuchnowski/mczuchnowski.github.io/_posts/2015-03-20-rails-optimization-i.md

 layout: post
 title: "Rails Optimization I"
 tagline: "Eager loading and counter cache"
+description: "Code optimization often sounds scary.
+But basic optimization in Rails doesn't have to be scary or hard at all.
+As always, you have a great community to back you up with gems that facilitate everything.
+In this first post about optimization we will take a look at 'eager loading', 'counter cache' and even take a quick peek at 'unused eager loading'.
+Bullet gem will be our guide."
 category: tutorials
 tags: [ruby on rails, rails 4, optimization]
 ---
 {% include JB/setup %}

-Code optimization often sounds scary.
-But basic optimization in Rails doesn't have to be scary or hard at all.
-As always, you have a great community to back you up with gems that facilitate everything.
-In this first post about optimization we will take a look at "eager loading", "counter cache" and even take a quick peek at "unused eager loading".
-Bullet gem will be our guide.
+{{ page.description }}
 <!--break-->

 <h2>Introduction</h2>